Mquinton28/ecommerce_project/README.md

 Project Description/Outline:

     Our project is to uncover trends in ecommerce business across the United States, specifically by state.
-We will examine relationships between ecommerce trends and state; ecommerce products and state; ecommerce trends throughout the year; along with demographically the breakdown of ecommerce customers.
+We will examine relationships between ecommerce trends and state; ecommerce products and state; along with number of ecommerce establishments and state.

 Research Questions to Answer: